AdityaNayak/web/_pages/newnation.md

 Make money the true representation of success.

+Responsibility is to offer security
+From external states
+Health
+From other individuals within.

 First 100 sign ups are not needed to deposit.
 Next 1000 will be straight deposit.
 Next 10000 slots will be auctioned.

 Step 1: we buy sovereignty from another nation.